NunoMarmeleiro/spring-petclinic/README.md

 ## Changes in This Version

 This version of PetClinic, consists in migrating the original version developed in a monolith architecture to a modular modulith one using the latest technology Spring Modulith.
+After the migration, the purpose of this project is to analyse both applications in terms of performance and other metrics, using programs like JMeter and Sonargraph.